bluepnume/deprecate.js/README.md

 When I say 'sane' I really mean something more like semver and less like `"use strict"`.
 Please.

-If anyone wants to flesh out how we could actually get to this point -- well, accepting PRs, so go ahead!
+If anyone wants to flesh out how we could actually get to this point -- submit a PR with a proposal!
+As somebody with not a lot of insight into how TC39 works, I really just want a place to throw the proverbial spaghetti at the wall.

 ## Existing proposals